 “Some of the teenagers are hurting pretty bad and you can see that in their faces,” he said.

 Church member Jeff Leffew, 44, of Fishers, who had three daughters on the bus that crashed and a fourth on a second bus, said he was waiting to pick them up in the church parking lot when the second bus arrived.
-He said he knew immediately that something was wrong because the kids on the bus were screaming.
+He knew immediately that something was wrong because the kids on the bus were screaming.

 He went to the crash scene and found his three daughters with only bumps and bruises.